cloudify-cosmo/cloudify-ui-common/README.md

 If you met all points from the checklist above, follow these steps:

-1. According to [Semantic Versioning](https://semver.org/#summary) run one of the following scripts:

-    * `npm run publish:patch` for new patch version,
+1. Provide version type and package name to `npm run publish`.
+For example:

-    * `npm run publish:minor` for new minor version,
+    * `npm run publish minor cypress` - to publish new minor version of `cloudify-ui-common-cypress` package
-    * `npm run publish:major` for new major version,
+    * `npm run publish prepatch scripts` - to publish new prerelease patch version of `cloudify-ui-common-scripts` package

-   which will create special branch, add commit to it containing version bump in `package*.json` files according to your choice, tag the commit and push branch to remote.
+   It will create special branch, add commit to it containing version bump in `package*.json` files according to your choice, tag the commit and push branch to remote.
 That should trigger Jenkins jobs finalizing publish.

 1. Check if Jenkins jobs were successful.